arangodb/docs/3.10/programs-arangodump-examples.md

 For example:

 - If a system has 8 cores, then max(2,8) = 8, i.e. 8 threads will be used.
-- And if it has 1 core, then max(2,1) = 2, i.e. 2 threads will be used.
+- If it has 1 core, then max(2,1) = 2, i.e. 2 threads will be used.